doctorfree/RoonCommandLine/markdown/play_album.1.md

 Written by Ronald Record github@ronrecord.com

 # LICENSING
-Play_album is distributed under an Open Source license.
+PLAY_ALBUM is distributed under an Open Source license.
-See the file LICENSE in the Play_album source distribution for information on terms &amp; conditions for accessing and otherwise using Play_album and for a DISCLAIMER OF ALL WARRANTIES.
+See the file LICENSE in the PLAY_ALBUM source distribution for information on terms &amp; conditions for accessing and otherwise using PLAY_ALBUM and for a DISCLAIMER OF ALL WARRANTIES.

 # BUGS
 Submit bug reports online at: https://gitlab.com/doctorfree/RoonCommandLine/issues